Raphael Louis Levy

 Employment History

-Stamp Duty Rebate Ltd | Head of the Legal Department (October 2022-present)
+Stamp Duty Rebate Ltd (“SDR”) | Legal Specialist (October 2022-April 2023), Head of the Legal Department (April 2023-October 2024)

-Intelligent Data Technologies Ltd (t/a Lucid) | Head of Marketing (October 2020-August 2022)
+Intelligent Data Technologies Ltd (t/a “Lucid”) | Head of Marketing (October 2020-August 2022)

 Wolters Kluwer | Editorial Consultant (June 2014-present)